akane0915/ping-pong/README.md

 * Numbers divisible by 5 are replaced with "pong"
 * Numbers divisible by 15 are replaced with "ping-pong"

 A user can enter a new number and see new results over and over again.
+The user input only accepts integers greater than 0.

 ## Specifications
 | behavior |  input   |  output  |